LeToNode/Play2.0-CN-doc/scalaGuide/main/http/ScalaActions.md

 }
 ```

-It often useful to mark the `request` parameter as `implicit` so it can be implicitely used by other API that need it:
+It is often useful to mark the `request` parameter as `implicit` so it can be implicitely used by other API that need it:

 ```
 Action { implicit request =>